saiyam99/Creating-personal-RASPI3B-OS/README.md

 #STAGE 1

 First I need to create a suitable platform to test and develop my initial code
 I will be using QEMU to emulation raspberry pi 3 on my Windows 10 computer
+I will be using text files to save powershell commands
+I'm not to experienced in powershell commands Standards for the text files
+'>' will start a command
+'#' after this, i will note what the command does
+'##' anything extra to keep in mind about this specific text
+'###' 3 means personal details
+'/* */' documents a series of commands before the commands

 Raspberry Pi 3 model has Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit